 Feed the Animals Tours

-Our ‘Feed the Animals’ tours run multiple days per week- usually on Wednesdays, Thursdays and Saturdays.
+Our ‘Feed the Animals’ tours run multiple days per week- usually on Mondays, Wednesdays, Fridays, Saturdays and Sundays.
 These are family friendly tours aimed at introducing you to our animals.
-You’ll get to hand feed our sheep and cows, get up close to our alpacas, chooks and ducks, and hold baby ducklings or chickens when we have them.
+You’ll get to hand feed our sheep, get up close to our alpacas, chooks and ducks, and hold baby ducklings or chickens when we have them.
 If you want to visit an animal farm near Melbourne, then this is the tour for you.
-You can check dates and prices here.
+You can find more information about these farm tours here.

 Experience Sustainable, Organic Farming Tours

 Our ‘Sustainable, Organic Farming’ Tours run for longer, and have a stronger focus on the environment and our food system.
-These tours are run monthly and are for anyone interested in the ethics of what they’re eating, or interesting in being a small scale farmer.
+These tours are run seasonally and are for anyone interested in the ethics of what they’re eating, or interesting in being a small scale farmer.
 We happily answer any and all questions about how and why we farm.
 So if you’re interested in learning more about regenerative agriculture, organic farming or sustainable food, this tour is for you.
-You’ll still get a chance to feed our sheep and cows, and get close to our other animals.
+You’ll still get a chance to feed our sheep, alpacas, and get close to our other animals.
 But you’ll learn along the way.
-To check dates, prices and book in go here.
-Children are welcome on this tour, but it’s not designed for the, the way our Feed the Animals Tour is.
+To check dates, prices and book in please contact us.
+Children are welcome on this tour, but it’s not designed for them, the way our Feed the Animals Tour is.

-We offer private tours for community groups, workplaces, kindergartens and high school excursions.
+We offer private tours for families and friends, community groups, workplaces, kindergartens and high school excursions.
 We’re working on a few standardised offerings and a specific web page, but at the moment our private tours are customised around what you want, so the best thing to do is get in touch.

 Workshops and Classes